⚠️ Work in progress — createCMS is pre-1.0 and not production-ready (not tested in production). Expect breaking changes.

 Failures

 This plugin runs entirely in the browser, so there are no HTTP errors.
-When optimization fails, useOptimize surfaces it as an error string (and optimizeImage throws).
-The plugin declares these codes as metadata in the client's $ERROR_CODES:
+When optimization fails, useOptimize surfaces it as an error string, and the standalone optimizeImage throws.
+Common causes are a failed WebP encode (the browser lacks native encoding and @jsquash/webp is not installed) or being unable to acquire a canvas 2D context.

 On this page